KeatonDunsford/docs/developer/docs/arvo/http.md

 we handle later on in `++sigh-httr`.

-For `%wait`, you just pass a [`@da`](/../../hoon/library/3c/) (absolute date), and arvo will produce a `%wake` when the time comes.
+For `%wait`, you just pass a [`@da`](/../../hoon/library/3c/) (absolute date), and Arvo will produce a `%wake` when the time comes.

 > A timer is guaranteed to not be triggered before the given
 > time, but it's currently impossible to guarantee the timer will be